-UPDATE 1-Coronavirus paralyses short-term oil, gas sales into China
+UPDATE 2-Coronavirus paralyses short-term oil, gas sales into China

 Deliveries from the North West Shelf LNG project, Australia’s biggest, are running to plan, a spokeswoman for Woodside Petroleum, operator of North West Shelf LNG, said.

-In addition to the demand slump, several large oil and gas companies said they had restricted travel to China.
+In addition to the demand slump, several large oil and gas companies said they had restricted travel to China, including Royal Dutch Shell, Halliburton and U.S. refiner Phillips 66.

-Royal Dutch Shell has banned business travel to and from Hubei province, where the city of Wuhan, where the virus broke out, is located.
-It has also restricted non-essential travel to mainland China, Taiwan, Hong Kong and Macau, a spokesman said.

-U.S. refiner Phillips 66 has suspended business travel to China as well, and Murphy Oil is reviewing international travel on a case-by-case basis, representatives from those countries said on Wednesday.

 Last week, a Chinese international trade promotion agency said it would offer force majeure certificates to companies struggling to cope with the impact of coronavirus.